 Modern Service Intervals and Expectations

 Rolex now recommends 10-year service intervals due to improved lubricants and movement designs, but this assumes ideal conditions.
-Real-world usage often requires more frequent attention, especially for daily-wear pieces.
+Real-world usage often requires more frequent attention (we suggest 5 year service intervals), especially for daily-wear pieces.

 Frequently Asked Questions